aspnet/MicrosoftConfigurationBuilders/README.md

 {
         public override void Initialize(string name, NameValueCollection config) {
             // Use this initializer for things that must be read from 'config' immediately upon creation.
             // AppSettings parameter substitution is not available at this point.
+			// Try using LazyInitialize(string, NameValueCollection) instead when possible.
         }

         protected override void LazyInitialize(string name, NameValueCollection config) {
             // Use this for things that don't need to be initialized until just before
             // config values are retrieved.
             // Be sure to begin with 'base.LazyInitialize(name, config)'.
 AppSettings
             // parameter substitution via 'UpdateConfigSettingWithAppSettings(parameterName)'
             // will be available after that call.
+        }

+        public override bool MapKey(string key)
+        {
+            // If you know the format of the key pulled from *.config files is going to be invalid, but you
+            // are able to translate the bad format to a known good format to get a value from your
+            // config source, use this method.
+            // Ex) AppSettings are commonly named things like "area:feature", but the ':' is not a legal
+			//    character for key names in Azure Key Vault.
+MapKey() can help translate the ':' to a
+			//    '-' in this case, which will allow the ability to look up a config value for this appSetting
+			//    in Key Vault, even though it's original key name is not valid in Key Vault.
         }

         public override bool ValidateKey(string key)
         {
             // A no-op by default.
 If your backing storage cannot handle certain characters, this is a one-stop
             // place for screening key names.
 It is particularly helpful in `Strict` and `Expand` modes where
             // key names for lookup are taken from *.config files and could potentially contain invalid
             // characters that cause exceptions in the backing config store.
         }

         public override string UpdateKey(string rawKey)
         {
             // Just before replacing retrieved values in a config section, this method gets called.
             // 'AzureKeyVaultConfigBuilder' uses this override to strip version tags from keys.
         }
 }
 ```